04x10/04x10.com/README.md

 04x10.com
 =========

-The site should have:
+Wishlist for the site:

 - Blog (it may or may not be here)
-- Upcomming events
+- Upcoming events
-- How to get to the place
+- How to get to the place (Google Maps)
-- Some about section (may be the home)
+- About section
-- Recorded videos, suscribe
+- Recorded videos, podcast subscribe
+- List of local events